param2000/BigramProject/Readme.txt

 --------------------------
-Numerical value are part of the Bigram generation, "1235 street" is valid token word's split is based on default split behavior of the python
+Numerical value are part of the Bigram generation, "1235 street" is valid token word's split is based on default split behavior of the python Special characters are removed before bigram generation everything is converted to lowercase as shown in the example provided in the document Unicode characters are valid tokens example Café

 -------------------------
 How to Use (Command Line)